uo-applied-math/applied_math/pages/fall.md

 for instance,
-if [you have COVID syptoms](https://coronavirus.uoregon.edu/prevention#health-checks), if you are a member of a high-risk group, or life intervenes in some other way.
+if [you have COVID syptoms](https://coronavirus.uoregon.edu/prevention#health-checks), if you are a member of a high-risk group, or if life intervenes in some other way.
 So, I will make class available remotely as well, by broadcasting lectures on zoom (see Canvas for the link) and making the recordings available afterwards on Canvas.